 Wrongful death claims are designed to compensate the family for both financial and emotional losses.
 Damages may include:

 In some cases, a survival action may also be filed to recover for pain and suffering or medical expenses the deceased incurred before death.
+For a deeper look at what compensation is available, see our guide on types of damages in wrongful death cases.

 “Families deserve more than compensation—they deserve the truth.
 We investigate every fatal bicycle crash to uncover what really happened and hold all responsible parties accountable.”— Conor Hulburt, Trial Attorney